rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 - Arbitrary clipping window on any layer.
 - New `VirtualConsole` system.
 - New functions for right-justifying printed text.
-- Fonts and dimensions in a terminal layers can now be switched at run-time.
+- Fonts and dimensions in terminal layers can now be switched at run-time.
-- New layer type that lets you specify gkyph position as a float.
+- New layer type that lets you specify glyph position as a float.
 - New sprite layer.
 - Updated examples.